 - making another large step towards that next scientific or social goal that seems just out of reach.

-Currently, under the tyranny of capitalism, here is a small list of the social values and drivers for getting things done:
+Currently, under the tyranny of monetary systems, here is a small list of the social values and drivers for getting things done:

 - undermining your competitors